CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 A trio of photos from the Bouchon bistro in Chicago: (1) A charming oyster bar with dark wood paneling, globe pendant lights, a stained glass lamp, and hanging copper pots, (2) A table set with French dishes including fresh pasta, fries, and rosé wine on branded Bouchon plates, and (3) The grand bar area featuring elegant detailing, black columns, glassware, and greenery styled on overhead shelving.

-Another spot that I love brunch brunch is The Bellevue!
-They have such a great outdoor seating area that’s perfect on a sunny day.
+Another spot that I love for brunch is The Bellevue.
+They have great outdoor seating that’s perfect for a sunny day.
 Order “The Bellevue,” its the perfect light and refreshing martini!

 If you’re looking for a more casual spot that still delivers on food, Cafe Ba-Ba-Reeba is one of my go-tos.
 Tapas-style, super fun atmosphere, and the sangria lineup is so good.
 The vibe is family style, so they recommend 2-3 dishes per person but I will say the paella could serve a village and was so flavorful!